jterhorst/objc-swift-refactor-example/Slides.md

 ---

+## The code that already exists is a known risk.
+Your changes are an unknown risk.

+### We know about crashes/bugs in the existing code.
+We don't know what your new code will do.

+---

 ## So how can we migrate this code?

 ---

-## Option 1: I'm an awesome coder, and great at Swift.
-What could go wrong?
-Just rewrite each class.
-No need to test the old code.
+## Option 1: What could go wrong?
+Just rewrite each class straight to Swift.
+No need to test the old code - it's probably buggy anyway.

-### Outcome: Bugs bugs bugs, for months on and on.
+### Outcome: Bugs bugs bugs, based on existing assumptions, for months on and on.

 ---

 ## Option 2: Replace portions of the app in sections.
 Entire rewrites of clusters of classes.
+Rearchitect as we go.

 ### Outcome: Months of planning.
 Grueling and expensive.